ekamperi/ekamperi.github.io/_posts/2021-03-30-gaussian-process-regression.md

 ## The ingredients
 ### Gaussian process priors
 Let's start with a distribution of all possible functions that, conceivably, could have produced our data (without actually looking at the data!).
 This is portrayed in the following plot, where we have drawn 10 such candidate random functions.
-In principle, the number is infinite, but for brevity, we only drew 10.
-These functions are known as GP priors in the Bayesian vernacular.
+In principle, the number is infinite, but for brevity, we only drew 10 here.
+These functions are known as **GP priors** in the Bayesian vernacular.
 They capture our ignorance regarding the true generating function $$y = f(x)$$ we are after.

 <p align="center">
  <img style="width: 70%; height: 70%" src="{{ site.url }}/images/gaussian_process/prior_functions.png" alt="Prior distribution over functions">
 </p>

-### From priors to Gaussian process posteriors
+### From GP priors to GP posteriors
 Then, as we look at the data, we narrow down the functions that could have generated them.
 In the following example, after considering 5 observations, we build-up some pretty strong confidence regarding how the data-generating function should look like.
 The shaded area represents our model's uncertainty, and it's high where we lack data and low where we have many data points.
 The image was taken from the book *Machine Learning A Probabilistic Perspective* by Kevin P. Murphy, which is very nice, by the way.

 <p align="center">